Merkoba/Harambe/README.md

 [[keys]]
 name = "wingwalker"
 limit = 20
+max = 20
 id = "wlkr"
 ```

 `id` is optional, and if filled the file urls will be signed with it.

 For example `01jknx2aj1_wlkr.png` instead of `01jknx2aj1.png`

+`max` is the max file size for that key.

+If `max` is set to 0 it will use the default max file size config.

 ---